olssonm/swedish-entity/README.md

 Note that companies always consists of 10/11 characters (with or without an optional seperator).

-This package use the excellent [personnummer/php](https://github.com/personnummer/php)-package as it's basis for the social security-handling, but with some additional attributes.
+This package use the excellent [personnummer/php](https://github.com/personnummer/php)-package as it's basis for the social security-handling, but with some additional attributes and methods.

 ## Installation